hannahbot-zz/pocket_lti/README.md

 # Pocket LTI Hacknado
-We want:
-1) Teachers to add content from their Pocket
-2) Students to add to their Pocket
+We want teachers to add content from their Pocket.
+In the future, we would like students to add content from Canvas to their pocket.